 Private loan programs are available only to students who have a satisfactory credit history as determined by the lender.
 These loans have repayment terms that begin following withdrawal or graduation from school, but may be extended.

 The loans may have a fixed or variable interest rate that is tied to an index, such as LIBOR or PRIME, plus a margin.
 The interest rates and fees you pay on a private student loan are based on your credit score and the credit score of your cosigner, if applicable.

 St. George’s University does not prefer, recommend, promote, endorse, or suggest any lenders.
 You are not required to borrow from any of the lenders appearing on these lists and there is no penalty for selecting a different lender, if available.Applications for private loans are completed by the applicant and certified by a Financial Aid Counselor.

 For additional information, Financial Aid Counselors can be reached Monday through Friday from 9 AM to 5 PM EST at:

 SGU offers a variety of institutional scholarships designed to recognize academic excellence and provide access to the best and brightest students regardless of circumstance.

 In addition to University-sponsored scholarships, we have developed other unique scholarship opportunities for our students.

 Graduate Studies Scholarship

 These scholarships are available for student entering a School of Graduate Studies program.
-Awards are given per credit in the MPH or MSc Program.
+Awards are given per credit for eligible programs, refer to application for further details.
 These awards are grants-in-aid and do not have to be repaid.

 June 1 for August class